processone/tsung/docs/conf-file.rst

-transaction name of the transaction (if any) this request was made in match       if a match is defined in the request: match|nomatch (last <match> if several are defined) error       name of http error (or empty) request tag tag name if the request was tagged; empty otherwise
+transaction name of the transaction (if any) this request was made in match       if a match is defined in the request: match|nomatch (last <match> if several are defined) error       name of http error (or empty) tag         tag name if the request was tagged; empty otherwise
 =========== =====================================================================================

 .. index:: loglevel